protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 From `GetTokenOwner.cdc` script, it takes only a few more steps to create a script that returns a token's metadata.

-We will work on `GetTokenMetadata.cdc` which, as the name suggests, get the metadata of an NFT based on the given ID.
+We will work on `GetTokenMetadata.cdc` which, as the name suggests, gets the metadata of an NFT based on the given ID.

 Recall that there is a `metadata` variable in the `NFT` resource definition in the contract which stores a `{String: String}` dictionary of that `NFT`'s metadata.
 Our script will have to query the right `NFT` and read the variable.